Luz María Umpierre

-Luz María "Luzma" Umpierre-Herrera (born in 1947) is a Puerto Rican human rights advocate, New-Humanist educator, poet, and scholar.
-Umpierre-Herrera works on the topics of activism and social equality, encompassing the immigrant experience, and bilingualism in the United States, and Lesbian, Gay, Bisexual, and Transgender (LGBT) issues.

-Umpierre has published ten poetry books and has had numerous essays published in academic journals.
+Luz María "Luzma" Umpierre-Herrera (born October 15, 1947) is a Puerto Rican advocate for human rights, a New-Humanist educator, poet, and scholar.
+Her work addresses a range of critical social issues including activism and social equality, the immigrant experience, bilingualism in the United States, and LGBT matters.
+Luzma authored six poetry collections and two books on literary criticism, in addition to having essays featured in academic journals.

 Life

 Luz María Umpierre was born in Santurce, Puerto Rico, in 1947, and grew up in a working-class neighborhood called "La veintiuna" (Stop 21) in a household with sixteen people.
-Her mother was born in Puerto Rico and grew up in New York City; for this reason, Umpierre was exposed to both English and Spanish as a child.
+Her mother was born in Puerto Rico and grew up in New York City.
+Therefore, she was exposed to both English and Spanish as a child.
 Her father was a government worker.
-Umpierre studied at the Sacred Heart Academy and at the Universidad del Sagrado Corazón, both in Puerto Rico, graduating from both with honors.
+Umpierre studied at the Sacred Heart Academy and the Universidad del Sagrado Corazón, both in Puerto Rico, graduating with honors.

 After several years of teaching at the Academia María Reina in San Juan, Umpierre felt that she was a "sexile."
-The prejudice she experienced as an open lesbian on the island contributed to her moving to the mainland in 1974.
-As she followed her academic path, she was shocked to see that in the United States she was prejudiced against not only for her sexual orientation but also for her Puerto Rican origin and ethnicity.
-These experiences led her to decide to mentor Puerto Rican-born, underprivileged and exiled immigrant students.
+The prejudice she experienced as an open lesbian contributed to her moving to the mainland in 1974.
+As she continued to work in academia in the United States, she was prejudiced against not only for her sexual orientation but also for her Puerto Rican origin and ethnicity.
+These experiences led her to decide to mentor Puerto Rican-born, underprivileged, and exiled immigrant students.